tenable/terrascan/docs/usage.md

 The URLs for the remote should follow similar naming as the source argument for modules in Terraform.
 More details [here](https://www.terraform.io/docs/modules/sources.html).

+#### Private terraform module repositories
+When scanning terraform code, terrascan will check for the presence of `~/.terraformrc`.
+If the file is found, and it contains credential information to authenticate to a private terraform module registry, terrascan will attempt to use the credentials when authenticating to the private repository.
+For more details on the format of this file, please see Terraform's [config file documentation](https://www.terraform.io/docs/cli/config/config-file.html).

 #### Helm

 Helm chart can be scanned by specifying "helm" on the -i flag as follows: